5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 	- Observe the system's behavior:
 		- **If your display turns on**, how long does the handshake take?
 			- **Short**:
-				- If it does turn on and the screens only take 2 to 3 cylces until a stable connection is established, then you're probably good.
+				- If it does turn on and the screens only take 2 to 3 cycles until a stable connection is established, then you're probably good.
 				- Connections between the same connector types (HDMI to HDMI, DP to DP) are negotiated faster than between 2 different types of connectors (HDMI to DP, HDMI to DVI, etc.)!
 				- If the handshake behaves similarly if the ext. display is already connected prior to booting then you're probably good as well.
 			- **Long**:
 				- If it does turn on (late) and the handshake takes more than 3 or 4 cycles, then there's room for improvement.
 		- **If your display does not turn on**:
 			- Does your mouse start to lag?
-If your mouse pointer starts to lag the screen is most likely detected but the busid and flags used for the connectors are possibly incorrect for the used connectors.
+If your mouse pointer starts to lag the screen is most likely detected but the BusID and flags used for the connectors are possibly incorrect for the used connectors.
 			- Disconnect the external monitor for now so you can work with your Laptop again

-## Verifying the `AAPL-ig-platform-id`
+## Verifying/adjusting the `AAPL-ig-platform-id`

 1. Find the CPU used in your machine.
 If you don't know, you can enter in Terminal: